bertrama/human-cognition/51-where-theyre-at.md

-# 5.1 Application: Starting a Difficult Task
+# 5.1 Where They're At

 ## Orientation